 Featured on Ruffled: Chinese Tea Ceremony on Lunar New Year

 At my own wedding, more than a decade ago, I tried relentlessly to find ways to incorporate my heritage into my wedding in modern ways.
-For this, close to my heart project, I teamed up with Ashley from Alston Mayger Events to showcase a fresh twist on cultural traditions that will never go out of style.
+For this, close to my heart project, I teamed up with Ashley from Alston Mayger Events to showcase a fresh twist on the Chinese tea ceremony and cultural traditions that will never go out of style.

 This Chinese tea ceremony during Chinese Lunar New Year was featured on Ruffled and we, as a team, couldn’t be more proud.